Avery1493/Avery1493.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Call me the Investigator: Enneagram Type 5
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Avery Quinn.
+I am a data scientist and a financial counselor.

-- I rock a great mustache
-- I'm extremely loyal to my family

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Since high school, I had a strong desire to advise people about personal finance.
+After completing my Masters in Finance, I began working as a financial counselor.
+During that time, I discovered I really liked creating financial models to help others.
+That lead me to coding and learning more about computer science.